tak1827/secret-janken-contract/README.md

 As example, the snip721 contract code hash in `wasm/snip721.wasm.gz` is `6208b13151f8fba7a474c1b7dfced661a8aa2fb4769049fed8442e4cd1d7f1df`

 ### 2nd, Accept or Decline offer
-the opponent can accept or decline offer.
+The opponent can take 2 actions, a one is “accept”.
+The other is “decline”.
+When the opponent accept the offer, the opponent submit his hands.
+Then, the match is processed in contract.

-In the case of accept, the opponent send his own hands
+The winner obtain the looser’s NFT.
+The NFT transfering is executed in contract, so that both player need to approve Janken contract before match.
 ```javascript
 {
 	accept_offer: {